Video Game: Locomotion

 - "Clifftop Climb" is split by very large abrupt elevation of one half of the map over the other.

-- Artificial Stupidity: AI has propensity for adding senseless elevations and choosing bad bridge types for curved tracks on more or less uneven terrain.
+- AI enemies have the propensity for adding senseless elevations and choosing bad bridge types for curved tracks on more or less uneven terrain.
 Both hurt advanced vehicles by capping their travelling speed while not saving much money during construction.

 - In Case You Forgot Who Wrote It: Chris Sawyer from the full name is at the very least a guy whose name coincides with that of the main guy behind the game development.
 Googling just "Locomotion" is likely to produce results on non-game meaning of the word first.